kasun07/Data-Visualization-Dashboards-with-Tableau/README.md

 5. If you consider causes of death for the entire world as a distribution (normalized to percentage) then are there countries that have statistically significantly different distributions?
 6. Are there any correlations between causes?
 7. Are there any interesting time trends across years?
+8. Which year has most number of deaths?
+9. Which cause that has the highest increment of deaths from 1990 to 2019?

 ### Visualization

 1. World distribution of deaths - map
-2. Deaths by terrorism in countries – bar chart
+3. Deaths by terrorism in countries – bar chart
-3. Total # of deaths by continent – bar chart
+4. Total # of deaths by continent – bar chart
-4. Total # of deaths in each continent filtered by the year – line chart
+5. Total # of deaths in each continent filtered by the year – line chart
-5. Total # of deaths by country by each cause – packed bubble
+6. Total # of deaths by country by each cause – packed bubble
-6. Total # of deaths by year – line chart
+7. Total # of deaths by year – line chart
-7. Total # of deaths for each country – line chart
+8. Total # of deaths for each country – line chart
-8. Total # of deaths for each country – Treemap
+9. Total # of deaths for each country – Treemap
-9. World and each country distribution of deaths
+10. World and each country distribution of deaths
+11. Dashboard - Death Causes in Countries and Continents 1990 - 2019

 ## Challenges